MarcusEaton/enigma/README.md

 # How to use it
 ## CLI
-Compile enigma.go for your OS/Arch ($ go build enigmacli.go)
+Compile enigma.go for your OS/Arch ($ go build enigmacli.go).
+There's an executable in the git folder compiled for MacOS.

 Run the executable ($ ./enigmacli) and follow the instructions.